nodejs/undici/CONTRIBUTING.md

 `undici` runs a subset of the [`web-platform-tests`](https://github.com/web-platform-tests/wpt).

 Here are the steps to update them.
+You may also use the steps from [this gist](https://gist.github.com/KhafraDev/27f273c0afa2ea650e3cdf1672c82727) to update the tests.

 #### Sparse-clone the [wpt](https://github.com/web-platform-tests/wpt) repo